ZakharEl/portfolio/examples/backups.md

 4. have an indication of whether they are a full, incremental or differential backup in their base file name
 5. have a time stamp in base file name indicating year, month, day, hour, minute and second they were made

 Furthermore, the meta files of the backups shall have the same requirements above with the exception that only the differential backup meta files shall have a time stamp indicating when they were made.
+The shell being used is zsh.
 Lastly the backup up files must be gzip compressed and be created with the verbose or v flag of the tar command.

 file: backup-helper-functions.sh
 ```bash